oskopek/carcv/README.md

 Configuring the project with the deprecated maven-eclipse-plugin
 ----------------------------------------------------------------

+> NOTE: This way of configuring the project is old and deprecated.
+> Please read the section `Configuring the project with the m2eclipse plugin` above.

 The maven-eclipse-plugin plugin is a plugin in Maven for Eclipse.
 This is the old way (of which the development has stopped).